1 Hour / 1 CE

 • Intended Audience

-This training is designed for clinicians at any stage of their career who work in clinical and forensic settings.
-It is particularly relevant for professionals specializing in forensic and health psychology, with a focus on understanding how biological factors—such as blood sugar dysregulation—impact behavior, mood, and cognition.
-The training addresses the implications of these factors for both health outcomes and criminal behavior.
-Participants are likely to work in environments such as forensic settings, correctional systems, or clinical practices, where comprehensive intake, screening, and intervention are integral to their roles.
-The training is also suitable for psychologists, social workers, and counselors who are involved in assessment and intervention with individuals affected by these issues.
+This training is intended for clinicians who work in clinical and forensic practice, particularly those specializing in forensic and health psychology with a focus on how biological factors—such as blood sugar dysregulation—influence behavior, mood, and cognition, with implications for both health and criminality.
+It is also suitable for psychologists, social workers, counselors, and other mental health professionals who are involved in assessment, intake, screening, and intervention with individuals affected by these issues.

 • Experience Level